In this article

 Implant surgery requires several months to fully heal and comes with some risks.
 But unlike dentures or bridges, dental implants are integrated into your jawbone and can last a lifetime.

 Sometimes, dental crowns or fillings can’t be placed because there’s not enough tooth structure to support the restoration.
-Crown lengthening involves reducing some of the surrounding bone so that more tooth structure is exposed and there is enough “biological width.”
-This allows the crown to fit properly.
+Crown lengthening exposes more of your tooth structure to improve “biological width.”

-Sometimes gum tissue is reduced for cosmetic reasons, which is often referred to as gum contouring (see below).
+This procedure involves reducing some of the surrounding bone.
+Occasionally, gum tissue is reduced for cosmetic reasons, which is often referred to as gum contouring (see below).

 Gum grafting refers to the placement of new tissue over areas where the gumline has receded.
 You may be given a gum graft if you have exposed tooth roots.
-The new tissue will protect and support them.

-The tissue for a gum graft may come from the roof of your mouth or from an area of your gums that is already in good shape.
+The new tissue will protect and support your gums.
+The tissue for the procedure may come from the roof of your mouth or from an area of your gums that is already in good shape.

-Pocket reduction surgery, also called gum flap surgery, is a treatment for periodontitis.
+Pocket reduction surgery, or gum flap surgery, is a treatment for periodontitis.
 It addresses the deep spaces between the teeth and gums (periodontal pockets) where tartar and bacteria can accumulate.
+Gum tissue is lifted away from the teeth, tartar and infected tissue are removed, and the healthy tissue is reattached.

 A gingivectomy, also known as gum contouring, is usually a cosmetic procedure.
 Like crown lengthening, it reduces gum tissue to expose more of the surface of the teeth.
+This procedure is intended to address a “gummy smile.”

 These procedures often go together: